canonical/opensearch-operator/docs/how-to/access-using-oauth.md

 ## Prerequisites

-* A working LXD cloud with Juju bootstrapped
+* Minimum 4 CPUs, 16 GB RAM
+* Network access between the host and LXD containers
 * MicroK8s installed locally (for the Identity Platform)
-* Network access between the host and LXD containers
-* Minimum 4 CPUs, 16 GB RAM
+* A working LXD cloud with Juju bootstrapped (see the [Environment setup](tutorial-1-set-up-the-environment) stage of our tutorial for more details)

 ## Deploy OpenSearch on LXD